Site Logo Site Logo

 More Genes

 There are a number of other genes, including ATM, BARD1, BRIP1, CASP8, CTLA4, CYP19A1, FGFR2, H19, LSP1, MAP3K1, MRE11A, NBN, RAD51, and TERT, that are thought to also increase the risk of developing breast cancer when they carry a mutation.
+There is also a rare gene mutation called Cowden Syndrome that links breast cancer, uterine cancer, thyroid cancer, and large head circumference together.

 While you cannot change your genetics or family history of breast cancer, knowing that you are at a higher risk can help with creating an early detection plan to detect breast cancer in its earliest stages, while it is still localized (there is no sign that the cancer has spread outside of the breast), and easier to treat.

 Some people with a family history of breast cancer may choose to undergo genetic counseling and genetic testing to see if they have inherited genes that increase the risk of the disease.
+It is also advisable to maintain an accurate family medical history to determine if there is a significant family history of breast cancer or other illnesses.

 Related reading: